justeattakeaway/pie/apps/pie-docs/src/patterns/cookie-banner/overview/overview.md

 {% contentPageImage {
 src:"../../../assets/img/patterns/cookie-banner/modifier-default.svg",
-alt: "Default cookie banner, with Accept All as a primary action only.",
+alt: "Default cookie banner, with Accept All as primary action only.",
 width: 120
 } %}